guessit-io/guessit/docs/migration.rst

 If multiple values are available for a property, value in the dict will be a ``list`` instance.

+``country`` 2-letter code is not added to the title anymore.
+As ``country`` is added to the returned guess dict, it's up to the user to edit the guessed title.

 Advanced display option (``-a, --advanced``) output is also changed.
 It now list ``Match`` objects from `Rebulk <https://github.com/Toilal/rebulk>`_, and may display duplicates that would have been merged in standard output.::